skippy107/sta-example/suites/Tableau/README-TABLEAU.md

 Key Features
 * Examples in Keyword Driven and Data Driven styles
 * Fully tagged Example Test Cases
-*   Try robot -i lucky -s * tests/tableau
+*   Try robot -i dev -s * tests/tableau
 * use of __init__.robot file to declare top suite level setup and teardown
 * use of configuration and data files for Data Driven examples